ese5180/iot-venture-f25-spam/README.md

 HRS05 - A set of DC motors are used for maintating the position of the shoulders and spine.The DC motors control the fabric and help implement the tightness of the fabric control.

 ### Software Requirements Specification

+SRS 01 - The IMU 3-axis acceleration will be measured with 16-bit depth every 1 seconds.
+SRS 02 -